 Lifestyle adjustments for prevention are crucial, especially in terms of diet, exercise, and healthy habits.
 Additionally, lifestyle changes can be complemented with vitamin and herbal supplements that help enhance the endocrine system and thereby help prevent or alleviate symptoms of hormonal imbalance, including acid reflux.

 For women already experiencing frequent episodes of acid reflux, prevention may no longer be an option.
 However, there are many ways to manage it in order to decrease the intensity or frequency of symptoms, like heartburn.
 Keep reading to find out more about managing acid reflux.

 Managing Acid Reflux

-Managing heartburn is very important in order to prevent GERD and other complications, as well to avoid the burning discomfort of acid reflux.
+Managing heartburn is very important in order to prevent GERD and other complications as well to avoid the burning discomfort of acid reflux.
 There are general tips and tools a woman can apply in managing acid reflux, such as adjusting eating habits and keeping a heartburn journal.

 Alternative Management Tips for Acid Reflux

 These methods may help to reduce stress and alleviate acid reflux in the short term, but they do not treat the underlying cause, which is often a hormonal imbalance.
 However, several natural treatments that can address the hormonal causes of acid reflux are available.
-Keep reading to learn more about the different approaches to treating heartburn.
+Keep reading to learn more about the different approaches to treating acid reflux.